ryansheehy0/Neo-C/Readme.md

 ```

 ## [Do while loops](#neo-c)
 In C++, do and while statements are separated, with the condition being at the end.
 This means someone reading the code only knows the loop condition after reaching the end of the block.
 This could make it harder to understand what the code is doing.
 Additionally, without curly brackets, the ending while statement could easily be confused for a new while loop.
+So Neo-C puts the `do` and `while` on the same line.

 ```C++
 // Neo-C